 7. Standing Backbend

-Have some tension in your back and chest?
+Have tension in your back and chest?
 This stretch is for you!
 Stand up straight with your feet shoulder width apart.
 Place your hands on your lower back and arch your back, lifting your chest upward.
-The more you arch, the more stretch you’ll achieve.
+The more you arch, the deeper stretch you’ll achieve.
 Just don’t overdo it.

 8. Knees to Chest